Barry2904/Barry2904/README.md

 - 👯 I’m looking to collaborate on **ML Projects**

-- 👨‍💻 All of my projects are available at [bharathjr.me](bharathjr.me)
+- 👨‍💻 All of my projects are available at [My Website](http://bharathjr.me/)

 - 💬 Ask me about **Python**